Skip to content

 }

-An AI skill is available for Shiny Extensions (DI, Stores, and Web Hosting) to help generate service registrations, configure stores, and follow best practices directly in your IDE.
+An AI skill is available for Shiny Stores to help configure key/value stores, persistent service binding, and follow best practices directly in your IDE.

 Claude Code